gabrielzv1233/EZFN-CertFix/README.md

 ## Simple fix to broken internet after using EZFN
 **Explanation:**
-EZFN creates a proxy for your computer that may not disable if the launcher crashes.
+EZFN creates a proxy for your computer that may not disable if the launcher closes incorrectly/crashes.
 This tutorial will help you fix your internet by disabling the proxy.

 **Step 1:** Win + R and paste the following command:
 ```batch